 What is the Canada Emergency Student Benefit?

-The newly created Canada Emergency Student Benefit (CESB), will provide a taxable benefit of $1,250 per 4-week period, from May to August 2020, to qualifying students that have been unable to obtain employment as a result of the COVID-19 pandemic (unable to work, cannot find work, or income is $1,000 or less during the 4-week period).
+The Canada Emergency Student Benefit (CESB) provided taxable benefit support for students including high school graduates who were not able to work due to COVID-19.
+The benefit was discontinued on Sep 30th, 2020.
+The program paid $1,250 per 4-week period, from May to Sep 2020, to qualifying students that were been unable to obtain employment or had an income of $1,000 or less during the 4-week period.

-- Recently graduated from high school or a post-secondary, and
+- Had recently graduated from high school or a post-secondary, or

-- Don’t qualify for CERB (Canada Emergency Response Benefit) or EI (Employment Insurance) benefits
+- Did not qualify for CERB, CRB or EI (Employment Insurance) benefits

-- Canadian Citizen, Registered Indian, Permanent Resident, or a Protected Person,
+- A Canadian Citizen, Registered Indian, Permanent Resident, or a Protected Person,

 - Studying in Canada or abroad,

-- You are currently enrolled in a post-secondary institution that leads to a degree, diploma or certificate, or you completed studies in December 2019 or later, or, you have completed high school and will be starting a post-secondary program before February 2021
+- Enrolled in a post-secondary institution that leads to a degree, diploma or certificate, or you completed studies in December 2019 or later, or had completed high school and would be starting a post-secondary program before February 2021

-The payments provide are $1, 250 per 4-week period.
-If you have a disability or a child under the age of 12 or other dependants, you may qualify for an extra $750 per 4-week period.
+The program provided $1,250 per 4-week period for 16 weeks.
+If you had a disability or a child under the age of 12 or other dependants, you could have qualified for an extra $750 per 4-week period.

-Just like CERB, CESB has specific eligibility periods for application, based on your eligibility (post-secondary or high school student).
-The chart below is from the CRA.
+Just like the CERB, CESB had specific eligibility periods for application, based on your eligibility (post-secondary or high school student).
+If you think you had received a payment during a period where you were not eligible, you need to return that payment.

 For more details on income support and other benefits as part of the Federal Government’s Economic Response Plan for COVID-19, click here.